Braves vs. Guardians Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his 14th straight game with a hit in this matchup.
-In his last 10 outings he is hitting .410 with three doubles, six home runs, five walks and eight RBI.
+- Acuna has recorded at least one hit in 14 games in a row.
+During his last 10 outings he is batting .421 with three doubles, six home runs, five walks and eight RBI.

 Acuna Recent Games